whiteboxdev/library-defold-persist/README.md

 If the file already exists, then `persist.create()` will simply be ignored.
 This function should be called as part of a project's startup routine for each file to ensure that it exists.

+If the file has the ".json" extension, then its data will be saved as JSON instead of Defold's built-in format.
+Be cautious to only save data types that are supported by Defold's `json` API.
+For example, the hashed string `hash("test")` cannot be encoded or decoded properly, so it should instead be saved as just `"test"` then manually hashed.

 Each OS has its own conventions and preferences for where applications should create custom files.
 See the following table for details:

 | OS | Path | More |